zainab-ali/reasoning-with-async-rust/docs/markdown.md

 fn start_graph(units: Vec<UnitDef>,
                name: String) -> impl Future<...> { }
 ```
-???

-Let's think about what we're asking the compiler to do when we write async.

-async is just a shorthand for returning an implementation of Future.

-When we use it, we're asking the compiler to synthesize a struct for us.
-That struct must contain everything the unit of work needs to run.

-And in order for it to be created, it must have a fixed size.

 ---

 class: center, middle
 <img src="images/graph_recursion.png" width="600">

-???

-But in writing a recursive function, we're doing something similar to creating a recursive data structure.

-And so we run into all the same issues as we would recursive data structures.
-If you remember how to create a linked list, if you haven't yet, please try.
-It's a fun exercise.
-You'll remember that you need to box things.

-Boxes reference data on the heap, and being pointers are always a fixed size.

-So by boxing the future, we can construct something of a fixed size that the compiler can work with.

-You might wonder: why didn't we need to box the futures when working with our dynamic vector of dependencies.

-In fact, we did, but join_all handles that for us.
 ---

 # Boxing